Gravitational edge mode powers galaxy flat rotation curves: Hierrachial multi-scale universe

 Equation \eqref{eq:effective_emt} gives the total microscopic contributions to the energy-momentum tensor labelled by particle position, $\gamma^{i}$ and the matter horizon or physical size of the particle.

 However, we are interested in the effective energy-momentum tensor at a single time scale (see figure \ref{fig:obs_multi_scale}).
-For example, dynamics in the Hubble flow, $ \tau^{+}_{ab}$ is given in equation \eqref{eq:effective_emt} is a sum over the individual energy-momentum tensors of clusters of galaxies, while $ \tau^{-}_{ab}$ is the sum over the energy-momentum tensors of galaxies that make up one cluster of galaxy.
+For example, dynamics in the Hubble flow, $ \tau^{+}_{ab}$ is given in equation \eqref{eq:effective_emt}, which is a sum over the individual energy-momentum tensors of clusters of galaxies, while $ \tau^{-}_{ab}$ is the sum over the energy-momentum tensors of galaxies that make up one cluster of galaxy.
 This setup is general; it can apply to any time scale captured in figure \ref{fig:obs_multi_scale} provided the metric tensor has a conformal Minkowski form (equation \ref{eq:metric}).
-Tracking the dynamics of each of the particles could be very challenging, but for a large number of them, we can replace the sum with an average
+Tracking the dynamics of each of the particles could be very challenging, but for a large number of them, we can replace the sum with an average just as we did in the standard cosmology limit(equation \eqref{eq:standardEMT}):

 where $\gamma^{i}$ is the coordinate position of a particle, $R = \int h_{RR} \d r_{\star}$ is the matter horizon and $V_{\pm} = \int \d^{3 } \gamma_{\pm}\sqrt{h_{\pm}}$.
 After some straightforward algebra, we find